Inspiring the next generation

 Osteopath Helena Bridge explains what drew her to osteopathy and why she has never looked back

-Our Masters in Osteopathy (M.Ost) is a 4-year, full-time undergraduate degree programme, which is accredited by the General Osteopath Council (GOsC).
+Our Master of Osteopathy (M.Ost) is a 4-year, full-time undergraduate degree programme, which is accredited by the General Osteopath Council (GOsC).
 Upon successful completion, our graduates are eligible to apply to register in the UK with the GOsC, and start their own osteopathic practice.

 The academic year is 36 weeks in duration, extending to 38 weeks in Year 2, 43 weeks in Year 3 and 38 weeks in Year 4 to incorporate essential clinical experience.
 The practical element of our osteopathy degree programme results in a relatively high number of contact hours; students spend up to 4 days per week attending either online theory lectures or on-site practical training.

 Students initially observe in clinic in Year 1, progress to more ‘hands-on’ experience in Year 2, before advancing to managing their own patient list in Years 3 and 4.
 In the third and fourth year, students are allocated to a tutor, usually 6 weeks at a time.
 This rotation gives students the opportunity to work with a range of Osteopathic practitioners, enabling them to draw on the breadth of experience on offer; the Clinic maintains a low tutor student ratio of around 1:6/7.